wasdee/thaipy.github.io/codewar.md

 In 2013 the PyCon Hobart organizers felt the need change the rules to make it a long cryptic adventure that everyone played from the audience which ended up removing all drama, pace and fun out of the event.
 PyConAu dropped codewars after this.

-## 2010-2014?
-Kiwi PyCon warm up party
+### 2010- Kiwi PyCon warm up party

-From 2010 Kiwi PyCon also included the code war as a warm up event and continues to do so every year.
-In 2014 the did experiment with a different format - https://wellington.pm.org/articles/codewars2014/
+From 2010 Kiwi PyCon also included the code war as a warm up event and continued to do so every year.
+In [2014 they messed with the format](https://wellington.pm.org/articles/codewars2014/) so all teams did all questions and noone got to see anyone's code.
+They didn't do this again.

+Links to other kiwi pycon codewar's [2011](https://www.scoop.co.nz/stories/BU1108/S00792/calling-all-it-geeks-and-tech-savvy-people.htm), [2019](https://python.nz/kiwipycon.x.codewars)

-## 2010-2011 PyConAU warn up party (Sydney)
+### 2010-2011 PyConAU warn up party (Sydney)

 Dylan Jay and Andy Stewart fell in love with the CodeWar concept and when the first ever PyConAU happenin in sydney 2010 they proposed it as [a friday night warmup event](http://anyvite.com/byq1czpyyc) before the conference start on the saturday.
 It was hosted at Atlassian.